 The kinds of features that are definitely man-made have very definite edges and appear to form geometric shapes.
 Sometimes it is difficult to know when something has been made by human action in the past and when something is due to modern agriculture or even caused by natural and geological events, such as silted up river channels or frost cracking of the underlying bedrock.

 One error, for instance, is to mistake an “envelope” arrangement in a field as an archaeological feature, when it is really down to modern agricultural techniques.
 Modern agricultural marks can also make it difficult to see what’s underneath.
-Have a look at the English Heritage website's aerial photography section for more information.
+Have a look at the Historic England website's aerial photography and remote sensing pages for more information.

 What may look like a confused jumble of humps and bumps in grassland may make more sense when seen from above.
 The best time to see earthworks, especially low ones that have been or are in the process of being eroded flat (for instance by ploughing) is either early in the morning, in the evening or in the winter when the sun is low.
 At these times of day the shadows are longest, so even slight rises and dips can be detected.

 When a field is under crop (like wheat or barley), any archaeological features may have already been ploughed flat and so would not be visible, even when the crop has been harvested.
 What you can look for are crop-marks.
 In the early part of the growing season the crop growing over buried ditches grows taller and ripens more slowly, because the soil in ditches is looser and holds more moisture.
 On the other hand, if the crop is over buried walls or roads the crop grows stunted and ripens quicker, so the crop over walls and roads is shorter and yellower than surrounding plants.
 You can see crop-marks in the morning or evening, similarly to earthworks.